0xO0O0/nodejs-json-boilerplate/README.md

 nodejs-json-boilerplate
 =======================

-Node.js project boilerplate for a JSON API server mostley intended to be used with an AngularJS client.
-This project is based loosley on the server portion of this one: https://github.com/angular-app/angular-app with modifications that ahere to my own opinions on how things should be laid out.
-It's stack consists
+Node.js project boilerplate for a JSON API server with CORS enabled.
+This project is based loosely on the server portion of this one: https://github.com/angular-app/angular-app with modifications that adhere to my own opinions on how things should be laid out.
+It's stack consists of:
-of:

 * Node.js
 * Express